MrAntares/roBrowserLegacy/README.md

 If you wish to discuss anything related to this project, or you want to join, contact us on Discord: https://discord.gg/8JdHwM4Kqm

-For info on how to setup the client or anything else, please visit the https://www.robrowser.com/ site.
+For info on how to setup the client read the contents of this readme or our [Getting Started doc](https://github.com/MrAntares/Ragna.roBrowser/blob/master/doc/Start.md).
+For the original branche's docs please visit the https://www.robrowser.com/ site.

 All credits to the original owners/creators.

 ## Installing